princeton-nlp/intercode/data/sql/bird/README.md

 * You can also run this script on the

 ## Dataset Description
-The script performs very simple adjustments to the BIRD-SQQL dataset to create an InterCode compatible version.
+The script performs very simple adjustments to the BIRD-SQL dataset to create an InterCode compatible version.

 To create the `ic_bird.json` task instances, the `transform.py` script iterates through the `dev.json` file and performs the following steps:
 1. Changes the names of the following fields: